A Locally Adaptive Algorithm for Multiple Testing with Network Structure: Additional numerical results with marginally independent data

 \subsection{Data-sharing high-dimensional regression}

-Example 2 in Section \ref{examples:subsec} discussed how the knowledge in regression models from related studies can be transferred to improve the inference on regression coefficients from the primary model.
+Example 2 in Section \ref{app:additional-applications} discussed how the knowledge in regression models from related studies can be transferred to improve the inference on regression coefficients from the primary model.
 This section designs simulation studies to illustrate the point.
-Consider the following primary regression model: $ \pmb Y = \pmb \mu +\pmb X \pmb \beta + \pmb \epsilon, $ where $\pmb \beta = (\beta_1, \dots, \beta_m)^{\T}$.
-Suppose we want to test $m$ hypotheses: